 Our Student Support service has a team of people who can help.
 They can direct you to the right person or help you with who you might want to speak to.
 We have a group of trained student mentors on hand to help.

 Are there staff in Horbury Academy who are trained to work with students who need help?

-Mrs Martin oversees our Special Educational Needs provision, however there is a team of staff who also help children with a wide variety of additional needs.
+Mrs Hazell oversees our Special Educational Needs provision, however there is a team of staff who also help children with a wide variety of additional needs.
 We have a Safeguarding Team, Medical Room and a range of outside agencies who visit our academy regularly to help support individual and groups of students.